Spectral analysis of the truncated Hilbert transform with overlap: Introducing a differential operator

 where

-\end{definition} The four points $a_i$ are all \textit{regular singular}, and in a neighborhood of each $a_i$ the functions $(x-a_i) \cdot P'(x)/P(x)$ and $(x-a_i)^2 \cdot 2 (x-\sigma)^2/P(x)$ are complex analytic.
-The term \textit{regular singular point} is standard in the study of S-L equations, see e.g. \cite{teschl} for this and other terminology and basic properties of S-L equations.
+\end{definition} The four points $a_i$ are all \textit{regular singular}, and in a complex neighborhood of each $a_i$ the functions $(x-a_i) \cdot P'(x)/P(x)$ and $(x-a_i)^2 \cdot 2 (x-\sigma)^2/P(x)$ are complex analytic.
+The term \textit{regular singular point} is standard in the general theory of differential equations and, as such, is also used in the theory of S-L equations, see e.g. \cite{teschl} for this and other terminology and basic properties of S-L equations.
 Consequently, by the method of Fuchs-Frobenius it follows that for $\lambda \in \mathbb{C}$ any solution of $L \psi = \lambda \psi$ is either bounded or of logarithmic singularity close to any of the points $a_i$, see \cite{teschl}.
 Away from the singular points $a_i$ the analyticity of the solutions follows from the analyticity of the coefficients of the differential operator $L$.
 More precisely, in a left and a right neighborhood of each regular singular point $a_i$, there exist two linearly independent solutions of the form

 where without loss of generality we can assume $b_0=d_0=1$.
 The exponents $\alpha_1$ and $\alpha_2$ are the solutions of the indicial equation

 where

 With our choice of $P$, this gives $\alpha_1 = \alpha_2 = 0$ which implies $k \neq 0$.
 For the bounded solution in \eqref{ff1}, $\alpha_1=0$ results in $\psi_1(a_i) \neq 0$.
 The radius of convergence of the series in \eqref{ff1} and \eqref{ff2} is the distance to the closest singular point different from $a_i$.
 In a left and in a right neighborhood of $a_i$, the general form of the solutions of $(L-\lambda) \psi = 0$ is